Anthony Beauvillier: New York Islanders

 When the NHL resumed play for the 2020 Stanley Cup playoffs, Beauvillier and the Islanders faced off against the Florida Panthers in the newly created qualifying round.
-Beauvillier scored twice in Game 4 to lift the Islanders past the Panthers and into a berth in the NHL’s 16-team playoffs.
+Beauvillier scored twice in Game 4 to lift the Islanders past the Panthers and into a berth in the NHL's 16-team playoffs.
 He consistently played on the Islanders second line alongside Nelson and Bailey against Florida.
 Beauvillier finished the qualifying round with three goals and two assists to lead the team.
 After besting the Panthers, Beauvillier and the Islanders won their First Round best-of-seven series over the Washington Capitals in Game 5.
-He scored two goals against the Capitals, including his first power play goal of the post-season, for nine points in six of his last nine games.
+He scored two goals against the Capitals, including his first power play goal of the postseason, for nine points in six of his last nine games.
 Beauvillier also became the first Islanders player to score two game-winning goals in series clinchers since Mike Bossy.
 Following their Game 5 win, Beauvillier and the Islanders faced the Philadelphia Flyers in the Eastern Conference Second Round.
 As they beat the Flyers to qualify for the Eastern Conference Final for the first time in 27 years, Beauvillier tallied three points in the series.
 The Islanders would eventually fall to the Tampa Bay Lightning 2–1 in an overtime loss in Game 6.
 Beauvillier finished the playoffs with nine goals and five assists through 22 games.
 He credited his success to altering his mindset and taking pride in his role among his teammates.